 Automatic parser configuration is designed to give you a head start in creating a valid parser for your log file by dramatically lowering the learning curve.
 However, it still useful to understand how parser configurations work.
 In particular, it's important to understand how LogViewPlus assigns data to columns.

 If LogViewPlus is able to automatically generate a parser configuration it will display the dialog show above which will give you an opportunity to modify and save the generated configuration.
 Multiple configurations can be managed at the same time.
 Saved configurations can be removed in the Parser Mappings application settings.

 There are a couple of things you should double check in the automatically generated configuration before saving.
 If you are familiar with configuring parsers, then you can easily review these settings in the Parser Configuration Dialog by clicking on the pencil icon.

 First, does the filename pattern makes sense?
 The generated filename pattern will automatically wildcard numbers and symbols which may be detected in the log file name.
 Often, this pattern can be made more generic to match a wider variety of filenames.
 For example, in the screenshot above the name SVR_*.log would likely be sufficient and match a wider variety of files.
 File name patterns should match only the log files which are written in the same log entry format.

 Second, do the column names suggested by the generated configuration make sense?
-If the generated configuration suggests string columns (prefixed by %s), then generic column names will be used.
-For example Column1 and Column2.
+For example, if the generated configuration suggests String Columns, then default column names will be used such as Column1 and Column2.
 These names should be modified to better identify your data.